CGP Grant Program: Grassroots Program 2018

 In order to expand their vision as a resource for US-Japan relations within the Upper Midwest region, the Japan America Society of Minnesota will attract new and younger members to the organization, as well as expand programming through partnerships with various contacts in communities within the Upper Midwest region.

-Japan America Society of Oregon
+Japan America Society of Oregon, Portland, OR

 Capacity-Building Project (Year 2)